Plywood Industry Statistics 2026: Market Size, Trade & Trends

 European Market Outlook

-The European plywood market is valued at approximately USD 14.7 billion (2025), projected to reach USD 15.3 billion in 2026.
-Key indicators:
+European plywood market: USD 14.7 billion in 2025, projected to USD 15.27 billion in 2026.
+Indicators worth watching:

-- EU construction growth (2026): 1.5% overall, recovering from -1.5% decline in 2024
+- EU construction growth (2026): ~1.5% overall, recovering from -1.5% decline in 2024 and near-zero growth in 2025 (ING Economics)

-- Top growth markets: Germany and Spain at 2.5%, UK at 2.5–4.5% through 2028
+- Top growth markets: Germany at 2.5%, Spain at 2.5%, UK at 2.5–4.5% through 2028; France and Netherlands at the lower end of the range

-- Housing permits (EU, Sept 2025): Up 26% year-over-year
+- Housing permits (EU, Sept 2025): Up 26% year-over-year — building permit volumes have risen steadily since 2025

 - EU construction confidence index (Dec 2025): -3.3, the highest in more than two years